qiutuleng/laravel-passport-phone-verification-code-grant/README.md

 ## Request Tokens

-you may request an access token by issuing a `POST` request to the `/oauth/token` route with the user's phone number and verification code.
+You may request an access token by issuing a `POST` request to the `/oauth/token` route with the user's phone number and verification code.

 ```php
 $http = new GuzzleHttp\Client;